 Colorado Springs is located in the east central portion of the State and is also know as COS and The Springs.
-It’s sited on Fountain Creek and is 60 miles (97 km) south of the State Capital, Denver, known as the “mile high” city, but we’re higher than that.😊
+It’s sited on Fountain Creek and is 60 miles (97 km) south of the State Capitol, Denver, known as the “mile high” city, but we’re higher than that.😊

 Colorado Springs tops out to 7,343 feet (2,238 m) elevation at Helen Hunt Falls, which is higher than Denver.
 See our parks & recreation page for information on local parks, recreation and scenic nature areas including Helen Hunt Falls, a picturesque serene spot to linger and enjoy.

 Pictured above is the Colorado Springs Broadmoor Five-Diamond Resort.